huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

 Neutron Ports are a great feature and provide a lot of functionality.
 However, there are some notes to be aware of when mixing Instances and Ports:

-* In HuaweiCloud environments prior to the Kilo release, deleting or recreating an Instance will cause the Instance's Port(s) to be deleted.
-One way of working around this is to taint any Port(s) used in Instances which are to be recreated.
-See [here](https://review.openstack.org/#/c/126309/) for further information.

 * When attaching an Instance to one or more networks using Ports, place the security groups on the Port and not the Instance.
 If you place the security